The election is happening despite confusion. Here's what you need to know about voting in person and absentee

 -More News At Other Wisconsin Sites:

-- Absentee voting is especially high in Milwaukee, Waukesha and Dane counties.
-Here’s ...1 hour ago

-- Live updates: Election day news from around the state2 hours ago

 - The election is happening despite confusion.
-Here’s what you need to know about voti...2 hours ago
+Here’s what you need to know about voti...45 mins ago

+- Wisconsin justices block Tony Evers’ order to shut down election, U.S. Supreme Court...51 mins ago

+- Advanced Pain Management warns that it may have to close its clinics permanently because o...51 mins ago

-- Polling place procedures meant to assure safe social distancing18 hours ago
+- Polling place procedures meant to assure safe social distancing1 day ago

-- State Supreme Court rules Evers may not postpone election19 hours ago

 WISCONSINREPORT.COM (WiscReport.com) is not affiliated with Wisconsin Government or any state agency, department, entity, or other website or printed publication with Wisconsin in it’s name.
 Established in 2002, we operate completely independent from political parties and other forms of outside influence.
 Our Mission is to report the truth, the whole truth, and nothing but the truth.
 We are WiscReport on Twitter and Facebook.
 A Morbizco Internet Media online publication. – WisconsinReport.com.